cableguy99/docs/docs/get-started/voting.md

 ## Introduction

-With a connected wallet, it's not time to try voting for some masternodes.
+With a connected wallet, it's now time to try voting for some masternodes.

 ## Get some TAO

-!!! info
-    Testnet TAO are only used for experimenting with the testnet.
-    They have no value in the main blockchain and not market value.
+The Tao Testnet is only to be used for experimentation and development.
+Coins on the testnet have no value on the production chain and have no market value of their own.

 ### Using TaoWallet

-TaoWallet provides a function named `Earn TAO to test`.
+TaoWallet provides a function called `Earn TAO to test`.
 It allows you to get 15 TAO on the Testnet.
 Just click on it and you will see your balance go up.

 !!! note
     You can use this function only once.
 You then have to use the faucet for any extra Testnet TAO needed.

-### Using any wallets
+### Other options of obtaining some Tao to use on the testnet

 We also have a service called "Faucet" which allows you to get 15 TAO at a time.